OneBlockPlus/polkadot-hackathon-2024/00-proj-template/README.md

 -- bounty you will apply

--- mandatory before offline demo
+** mandatory before offline demo, submit aterial for Demo
-## Material for Demo
 1. Demo Video [link to Youtube]
 2. PPT [link to google doc]